SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Then it is necessary to re-distribute the devices to currently running instances.
 In order to aid this assignment, the subscriber instance can specify a "consumer name" when connecting to the web socket endpoint.
 The same token, or one that was generated in a similar way from subscription name and subscriber, is used as the token query string argument.
-However, a different consumer name is passed as the "consumer" query string argument.
+However, a different consumer name is passed as the `consumer` query string argument.
 For example, instance 1 of the subscriber microservice could pass in `notification2/consumer?token=xyz&consumer=instance1` while instance 2 could use `notification2/consumer?token=XYZ&consumer=instance2`.
 Currently, determining the instance ID of a microservice replica is not supported by the {{< product-c8y-iot >}} microservice API.
 An external application with named instances can be used instead.

 ### Volatile subscriptions

-When subscribing, it is possible to pass in an optional boolean "isVolatile" query parameter set to true.
+When subscribing, it is possible to pass in an optional boolean `isVolatile` query parameter with a value of true.
-Note that there is no need to mark a subscription as shared - only the token is marked shared.
+Note that there is no need to mark a subscription as shared - only the token is marked as shared.
-Both token and subscriptions have isVolatile but only token has both isVolatile and isShared.
+Both the token and the subscriptions have `isVolatile` but only the token has both `isVolatile` and `isShared`.
 This changes the subscription to not persist notifications for the named subscription.
 They are effectively only buffered in memory and can be discarded if they are not consumed quickly enough or on node failure.
 Note that there can be both volatile and ordinary (non-volatile or persistent) subscriptions on a managed object with the same subscription name.
 These count as separate subscriptions and can be consumed by a subscriber using a token with the corresponding `isVolatile` equal to true or false.

+The messaging service will keep volatile notifications in memory but will drop notifications if more than a configurable limit is reached per subriber/consumer (default is 1000).

 ### Unsubscribing a subscriber

 Once a subscription is made, notifications will be kept until consumed by all subscribers who have previously connected to the subscription.
 For non-volatile subscriptions, this can result in notifications remaining in storage if never consumed by the application.
-These will be deleted if a tenant is deleted but otherwise can take up considerable space in permanent storage for high frequency notification sources.
+They will be deleted if a tenant is deleted but otherwise can take up considerable space in permanent storage for high frequency notification sources.
 It is therefore advisable to unsubscribe a subscriber that will never run again.
 A separate REST endpoint is available for this: <kbd>/notification2/unsubscibe</kbd>.
-It has a non-optional query parameter "token".
+It has a non-optional query parameter `token`.
 The token is the same as you would use to connect to the web socket endpoint to consume notifications.
-Note that there is no explicit subscribe subcriber using a token.
+Note that there is no explicit `subscribe a subcriber` operation using a token.
-Instead this happens when you first connect a Web Socket with a token for the subscription name and subscriber.
+Instead this happens when you first connect a web socket with a token for the subscription name and subscriber.
-To unsubscribe an application, however, is an explicit act using a similar or the original token token.
+However, unsubscribing an application is an explicit act using the original or a similar token.
 Unsubscribing should be infrequent, for example when deleting an application or during development when testing completes, as typically one wants messages to persist even when no consumer is running.
-Only if no consumer will ever run again should an unsubscribe subscriber be necessary.
+Only if no consumer will ever run again should unsubscribing a subscriber be necessary.

 It is also possible to unsubscribe a subscriber on an open consumer web socket connection.
 To do so, send "unsubscribe-subscriber" instead of a message acknowledgement identifier from your web socket client to the service.
 The service will then unusbscribe the subscriber and close the connection.
-It's not possible to check if the unsubscribe succeeded as the connection always closes so this way of unsubscribing is mostly for testing.
+It's not possible to check if the unsubscribe operation succeeded as the connection always closes so this way of unsubscribing is mostly for testing.

 It is always important to delete subscriptions (Delete operations on `/notification2/subscriptions`) even having unsubscribed, as otherwise notifications will be generated even if no subscriptions remain.
 While they would not persist, load and network traffic would still be incurred.